deepmodeling/deepmd-kit/doc/model/train-energy-hessian.md

 ::::

-If `dp test -d ${output_prefix} -a` is specified, the predicted Hessian for each frame are output in an additional file in the working directory:
+If `dp --pt test -d ${output_prefix} -a` is specified, the predicted Hessian for each frame are output in an additional file in the working directory:

 ```
 ${output_prefix}.h.out